-Mastery is typically boring.
-Finishing your fiftieth marathon is probably less special than your first.
+Mastery is typically dull.
+Finishing your fiftieth marathon is less notable than your first.

-The more we experience something, the more our enthusiasm and attention typically wane.
+The more we experience something, our enthusiasm, and attention typically wane.
 Predictability and comfort put an end to fresh euphoria; when we know what to expect, our excitement wears off, and boredom sets in.
 That’s why we need to keep things fresh if we’re focused on a long-term project or goal; cruise control is a killer.

-It’s something often seen with young athletes or scholars who lose their way – they think they’ve made it and stop putting in the work that would take them to the elite tier.
-The seasoned pros always comment on how essential it is for youngsters to maintain their concentration and focus to stay on track; to be fully present in each moment and devote their full and undivided attention so things don’t get boring.
+It’s often seen with young athletes or scholars who lose their way – they think they’ve made it and stop putting in the work that would take them to the elite tier.
+The seasoned pros always comment on how essential it is for youngsters to maintain their concentration and focus on staying on track, being fully present in each moment, and devoting their full and undivided attention, so things don’t get boring.

-In all walks of life, the highest form of mastery is in valuing each repetition and finding the novelty and excitement in it.
+In all walks of life, the highest form of mastery is valuing each repetition and finding its novelty and excitement.

 It’s not redundant for the Torah to say each time that people did the right thing in the right way for the right reason.
 It is ubiquitous because it reflects a truism of life, a constant reminder that is universally true.